How to deploy Microsoft Store apps using Intune

 Sync Intune Policies

 Alternatively, you can use PowerShell to force the Intune sync on Windows devices.
-Another way to trigger the Intune device check-in process is by restarting the devices.
+Restarting the devices also triggers the Intune device check-in process.

 End User Experience